Fact Sheet #35: Joint Employment and Independent Contractors Under the Migrant and Seasonal Agricultural Worker Protection Act

 - Whether the activities performed by the worker(s) are an integral part of the overall business operation of the agricultural employer/association;

-- Whether the agricultural employer/association's premises, rather than on premises owned or controlled by another business entity, and
+- Whether the work is performed on the agricultural employer/association's premises, rather than on premises owned or controlled by another business entity, and

 - Whether the agricultural employer/association undertakes responsibilities in relation to the worker(s) which are commonly performed by employer, such as preparing and/or making payroll records, preparing and/or issuing pay checks, paying FICA taxes, providing workers' compensation insurance, providing field sanitation facilities, housing or transportation, or providing tools and equipment or materials required for the job (taking into account the amount of the investment.)